Oris Watches Review & FAQ

 8. How Good Are Oris Watches?

 Is Oris a good watch?
 They make solid watches.
 Many would compare the quality to be on par with that of TAG Heuer and Longines.
 Their movements can easily be spotted with their distinctive red rotors.

 9. What Are Oris Watches Like?

 Oris wristwatches can be classified as versatile with timepieces in many categories which fall within one of four main groups or "watch families": Aviation, Diving, Motorsport, & Culture

-The Aviation collection is geared towards pilots, aviators, and other aeronauts.
+The Aviation collection contains many mechanical watches geared towards pilots, aviators, and other aeronauts.

 The Motorsport collection is made for Motor Racing professionals such as racecar drivers etc.

-The Culture collection is comprised of more classic looking watches and limited editions paying tribute to various artistic and cultural influences.
+The Culture collection is comprised of more classic looking timepieces and limited editions paying tribute to various artistic and cultural influences.

 10. How Are Oris Watches?

 Are you asking the question in the context of "Are Oris watches worth the money?".
 They offer lots of bang for the buck.
 Is Oris a luxury watch?
 The type of watch you would get from Oris exceeds what you would expect for their considerably lower price tag when compared to other luxury watch brands that have Swiss-made watches with the very same features.
 They also come with a 2-year warranty.
 Some may consider Oris a value-added luxury brand that is on the very affordable side of the market while others who collect very high-end and more up-market watches would completely disagree.
 It really depends on who is looking at it.

-Below is a selection of Oris watches.
+Below is a selection of Oris timepieces.
 Click on any of the images below for more information about the watch.

 11. How Accurate Are Oris Watches?